The Not So Great Society

 Donald Trump was in Wisconsin Tuesday, where he gave an impassioned speech highlighting the growing problem of poverty and violence rampant in many inner city black communities today.
 Trump called for law and order after the weekend of rioting in Milwaukee.
 He declared that the “war on police” was ultimately a “war on all peaceful citizens.”
 He also laid blame for the culture of endemic poverty and lawlessness squarely where it belongs: on the Democrats.
 Focusing on Clinton he said, “Hillary Clinton-backed policies are responsible for the problems in the inner cities today and a vote for her is a vote for another generation of poverty, high crime, and lost opportunities.
 I care too much about my country to let this happen.”

 The problems in the inner city today go all the way back to Lyndon B. Johnson and his “Great Society” program.
 At the time of its passage, Democrats hailed it as a step toward raising blacks out of poverty.
 But their motives were not so altruistic.
 Similar to today with Democrats pushing amnesty for illegal aliens, their motive is not one of helping but of gaining more Democrat voters.
 In his book entitled “Inside the White House,” former Washington Post investigative journalist Ronald Kessler exposed Johnson’s “Great Society” motivations.
-Kessler quotes Johnson’s damning response to the Civil Rights Act of 1964 — a remark made to two governors: “I’ll have those niggers voting Democratic for the next 200 years.”
+Kessler quotes Johnson’s damning response to the Civil Rights Act of 1964 — a remark made to two Democrat governors and confirmed by Johnson’s Air Force One steward, Robert MacMillan: “I’ll have those niggers voting Democratic for the next 200 years.”*

 Fast forward to Trump’s remarks about the devastation that has resulted from Democrat social.